-Begin your drawing session each day by visiting the Making Art Everyday prompts page.
-Current prompts are posted at makingarteveryday.com every Sunday night PST.
+Begin your drawing session by visiting the Making Art Everyday prompts page.
+Current prompts are posted at makingarteveryday.com every Monday morning PST.
 You can tap on any of the prompts to access a Google image search to utilize as reference photos.

-I create relevant tutorials for the prompt themes as often as I can, and will send them in the emails at.
+I create relevant tutorials for the prompt themes as often as I can, and will send them in the weekly newsletters.
 Visit the tutorials page to take a look at past videos and pick up some new tricks and tips.
-Subscribe the the Bardot Brush Youtube channel to be the first to know when I release a new tutorial.
+Subscribe to the Bardot Brush Youtube channel to be the first to know when I release a new tutorial.

 More than anything I encourage you to make your own interpretation of the prompt, and to draw in whatever way that comes to you.
 There is no right or wrong way to do it!
 Challenge yourself and have fun!